TomDotBat/co2714-assignment/README.md

 ```

 ## Order status
+### AWAITING_PAYMENT
+Waiting for the user to pay with stripe.

-### awaiting_payment
+### PREPARING_FOOD
-waiting for stripe to say the orders was paid
+The payment has gone through and food preparation has begun.

-### preparing_food
+### PAYMENT_FAILED
-the order has been paid for but is not cooked yet
+The order was not paid for successfully.

 ## Stripe test cards
 ### Success